DreamWorks Pictures: Founding and Universal distribution (1994–2005)

-In 2000, DreamWorks was planning on building a studio backlot after buying 1,087 acres of land in the Playa Vista area in Los Angeles.
-It was to be complete with 18 sound stages, with many office buildings and a lake.
-There would also be new homes, schools, churches, and museums.
-The project was to be completed in 2001, but was canceled for financial reasons.

 At the 71st Academy Awards in March 1999, DreamWorks Pictures' film Saving Private Ryan was the overwhelming frontrunner for the Best Picture Oscar.
 Directed by company co-founder Steven Spielberg, the film had received critical praise for its authentic portrayal of World War II, and was a commercial success.
 However, in one of the most famous upsets in Academy history, the award was instead given to romantic comedy Shakespeare in Love, from Disney-owned Miramax, a studio which won numerous other Oscars in the 1990s and 2000s.
 The loss is widely attributed to an aggressive and unprecedented awards campaign by Miramax and its head, Harvey Weinstein.
 It included a reported "whisper campaign" to downplay the merits of Saving Private Ryan.
-Shakespeare in Love and Saving Private Ryan both ended up becoming part of the same corporate umbrella via Paramount Pictures' acquisition of the live-action DreamWorks film library in 2006, and its acquisition of the Miramax library in 2020.
+Ironically, Shakespeare in Love and Saving Private Ryan both ended up becoming part of the same corporate umbrella via Paramount Pictures' acquisition of the live-action DreamWorks film library in 2006, and its acquisition of the Miramax library in 2020.

 Following its defeat to Miramax, DreamWorks won three consecutive Academy Awards for Best Picture between 2000 and 2002, for American Beauty, Gladiator and Beautiful Mind (the latter two were co-productions with Universal Pictures).
 By this point, DreamWorks were considered to be the first new major Hollywood motion picture studio since RKO Pictures was founded in 1928.
 Go Fish Pictures, a division of DreamWorks with the objective to distribute art-house, independent and foreign films, was founded in 2000.
 The division experienced success with the anime films Millennium Actress (2003) and Ghost in the Shell 2: Innocence (2004), respectively, which led them to venture into releasing live-action films, with the release of The Chumscrubber.
 However, The Chumscrubber was a commercial and critical failure, which led DreamWorks to shut down the division in 2007 shortly before the release of the Japanese film Casshern (which was distributed by DreamWorks).
 The library of Go Fish Pictures was included when Paramount Pictures acquired DreamWorks' live-action film library in 2006, even though it mainly consisted of the American distribution rights to the aforementioned anime titles.